What is OxyContin?

 However, OxyContin has a strong potential for abuse.
 Users who are not in pain feel pleasure or even euphoria when taking pills.
 When crushing and injecting OxyContin into the bloodstream, the high is heightened, taking on similar characteristics to the sister-opioid, morphine.

 However, OxyContin differs in that where morphine binds to the μ-opioid receptor, OxyContin appears to bind to both the κ-opioid and the μ-opioid receptors – with agonist effects in both.
 OxyContin is also stronger than morphine.
-A typical oral preparation of Oxycodone is about 1/3rd stronger than morphine (20 mg is equivalent to 30mg of morphine), but a typical oral preparation of slow-release OxyContin is equivalent to about twice morphine (20 mg is equivalent to 40mg).

 What Side Effects Does OxyContin Have?